leverh/react-bookhub-app/README.md

 **Usage:**

-This component is used in a prominent location in the application: the homepage to highlight the most recently reviewed book to the users.
+This component is used in a prominent location in the application's with the purpose of acquainting the users with reviews posted a while back (if the reviews database grows substantially...).

 **State and Effects:**